 In the late 90s, new laws were enacted so that foreigners are permitted to purchase apartments and office space in Indonesia IF the building has a strata title status.
 This enables the foreigner to own the apartment or office space but not the land on which it stands.
 For many years Indonesia has decreed that land in Indonesia can only be owned by Indonesian citizens.
 Thus, if you want to buy a house (as a foreigner), this would have been legally impossible.

-Further laws were passed in 2010 & 2015 which may make it easier for expats to hold 70-year leases on land, but the particulars/interpretation/implementation of the law isn’t always clear.
+Further laws were passed in 2010 & 2015 which may make it easier for expats to hold 80-year leases on land, but the particulars/interpretation/implementation of the law isn’t always clear.

-Indonesian Agrarian Law, Law No. 5 of 1960, governs the ownership of land in Indonesia.
+Indonesian Agrarian Law, Law No. 5 of 1960, governs the property ownership in Indonesia in regards to lands.
 In it is a category of land ownership called “Hak Pakai” which mean the right to build on/use the land.
 As stated in this law, foreigners are only permitted to purchase land or homes under the “Right to Use” (Hak Pakai) title.